 The City of Palo Alto Utilities (CPAU) encourages the use of Electric Vehicles (EVs) as part of our progress towards becoming one of the greenest cities in the country.
 Our city ranks as one of the top in the nation to embrace this clean technology.
-In 2015, more than 15% of all new vehicles purchased in Palo Alto were electric - a trend which we expect will continue in the coming years.
+In 2017, one in three new vehicles purchased in Palo Alto was electric - the highest adoption rate in the country.
 Driving and charging an EV in Palo Alto especially makes sense given the City's carbon neutral electricity supply and low electric retail rates.

 Charging your EV in Palo Alto